nesquena/backburner/README.md

  * **Priorities** - Specify priority so important jobs can be processed quickly.
  * **Persistence** - Jobs are stored in memory for speed, but logged to disk for safe keeping.
  * **Federation** - Horizontal scalability provided through federation by the client.
- * **Buried jobs** - Bury any job which causes an error for later debugging and inspection.
+ * **Error Handling** - Bury any job which causes an error for later debugging and inspection.

 Keep in mind that these features are supported out of the box with beanstalk and require no special code within this gem to support.
 In the end, **beanstalk is the ideal job queue** while also being ridiculously easy to install and setup.